 Leasing of vessels is, in the industry in which the Group operates, commonly occurring for a shipowner as a supplement to the own fleet of vessels.
-The Group bareboat charter two AHTS-vessels, Odinand Andreas Viking, which are classified as lease agreements according to IFRS 16 Leases.
-In addition to these agreements there are also a number of minor agreements regarding equipment and offices.
-All leases are recognized in the balance sheet, with the exception of minor lease agreements (less than USD 5,000 and a maximum term of 12 months).
-The Group has entered into lease agreements of vessel equipment, cars and office premises.
+The Group bareboat charter two AHTS-vessels, Odin- and Andreas Viking, which are classified as lease agreements according to IFRS 16 Leases, for further information see note 7.
+All leases are recognized in the balance sheet, with the exception of minor lease agreements, less than USD 5,000, and a maximum term of 12 months.
 The rights-of-use assets (the lease asset) and the liability (the lease liability) are initially recognized at the present value of future lease payments.
 The rights-of-use assets often also include direct costs attributable to the signing of the lease.
 Each right-of-use asset is depreciated on a straight-line basis during the period of use.
 Each lease payment is divided between the amortization of the lease debt and the financial cost.
-Depreciation and any write-downs on the useof-rights asset and interest expenses are reported in the income statement.
-Leases with low values and / or short maturities are reported on a straight-line basis over the lease period in the income statement among other operating expenses.
+Depreciation and any writedowns on the use-of-rights asset and interest expenses are reported in the income statement.
+Leases with low values and / or short maturities are reported on a straightline basis over the lease period in the income statement among other operating expenses.